bagisto/bagisto-headless-doc/src/bagisto-native/introduction/when-to-use-bagisto-native.md

 - Want easier maintenance and updates
 - Need consistent user experience on web and mobile

-## You're Using Hotwire Technology

-- Already familiar with or using Hotwire/Turbo
-- Want to leverage Hotwire's native bridge capabilities
-- Prefer progressive enhancement approach
 ## Next Steps

 - Learn about [Supported Ecosystems](./supported-ecosystems.md)